D. L. Hughley

-Darryl Lynn Hughley (/ˈhjuːɡliː/; born March 6, 1963) is an American actor and stand-up comedian.
+Darryl Lynn Hughley (/ˈhjuːɡliː/; born March 6, 1963 or 1964) is an American actor and stand-up comedian.
 Hughley is best known as the original host of BET's ComicView from 1992 to 1993, the eponymous character on the ABC/UPN sitcom The Hughleys, and as one of the "Big Four" comedians in The Original Kings of Comedy.
 Additionally, he has been the host of CNN's D. L. Hughley Breaks the News, a correspondent for The Jay Leno Show on NBC, and a local radio personality and interviewer in New York City.
 In early 2013, D. L. Hughley landed in ninth place on Dancing with the Stars.

 Early life

 Hughley was born in Portsmouth, Virginia, the son of Audrey and Charles Hughley, who was a Delta Air Lines maintenance worker.
 He is the second of four children.
 He stayed in Portsmouth for only two months before his family moved, Hughley grew up in South Central Los Angeles.
 Hughley's teen years were troubled as he became a member of the notorious street gang, the Bloods, and was expelled from San Pedro High School.
 However, he eventually turned his back on gang life, got his GED, and obtained employment with the Los Angeles Times.